Circlq2/halo/Project/README.md

 ### The Design
 - Colour
-  - Reson for picking the colours of the home:
+  - Reason for picking the colours of the home:
-  To suit the theme of the halo which we chose for our website
+  To suit the theme of **halo** which we chose for our website
 - Layout
 - Pont Styles
 - Media